O'Brien Hat Trick Leads New York to Win over Seattle in Dallas

 Seattle: Saturday, Jan.
 3 at Toronto (in Hamilton) at 2 p.m.
 ET / 11 a.m.
 PT

-- O'Brien Hat Trick Leads New York to Win over Seattle in Dallas - Seattle Torrent
+- O'Brien Hat Trick Leads New York to Win over Seattle in Dallas - New York Sirens

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.